Kodocha: Days Without Anything (2015)

+Hot Pepper Beauty (2025)

+In March 2025, the beauty salon aggregate platform Hot Pepper Beauty commissioned an 8-page Kodocha promotional comic.
+It was not serialized in Ribon, but was instead published to Hot Pepper Beauty's Twitter and Instagram accounts.

+The story takes place during Sana's first year of high school.
+Sana has just been cast as the female lead in a film (produced by Ono Mikio, who directed Water Palace in the main series).
+As her first major role since the events of Kodocha, Sana is nervous and only becomes more so when Mikio claims she's lacking something.

+After discussing it with friends Aya and Fuka, Sana decides to change things up with a haircut, and books an appointment through the Hot Pepper Beauty website.
+Pleased with the result, she regains her confidence and resolves to work hard on the movie.
+As she is leaving, Sana runs into her now-boyfriend Akito, and then leaves with her manager Rei for work.
+Akito enters the same salon for a trim.

 Anime

 An original video animation was produced in 1995 to mark the 40th anniversary of Ribon.

-An anime adaption was later produced by Studio Gallop, consisting of 102 TV episodes, airing on the TXN network weekly from April 5, 1996 to March 27, 1998.
+An anime adaption was later produced by Studio Gallop, consisting of 102 TV episodes, airing on the TXN network weekly from April 5, 1996, to March 27, 1998.
 The opening theme songs are 7 O'Clock News by Tokio (episodes 1-44) and Ultra Relax by Tomoe Shinohara (episodes 45-102); the ending theme songs are Panic by Still Small Voice (episodes 1-39), DAIJO-BU by Tomoko Hikita (episodes 40-74), and Pinch (Love Me Deeper) by Rina Chinen (episodes 75-102).
 The first 51 episodes covers the elementary school story arc, while the remaining 51 episodes cover the middle school story arc.

 The series was first licensed by Funimation from Nihon Ad Systems, releasing the first 51 episodes on DVD.
 The series was partially broadcast on American TV in a syndicated Funimation Channel programming block airing on Colours TV and Los Angeles KSCI-DT channel 18.3.
 The first opening song, 7 O'Clock News, was replaced with Ultra Relax due to licensing issues via Johnny & Associates.

 Discotek Media announced that they had re-acquired the North American rights from ADK to the series during a live Twitch panel from December 14, 2020, mentioning that 7 O'Clock News would be restored on the upcoming SD Blu-ray release of the first arc in November 2021 as rights issues had been resolved following the death of Johnny Kitagawa.
 The second arc will also be released in 2022 as a sub-only release.